rust-lang/rfcs/text/0000-newtypes.md

 * Keep it the same

     It works, but life could be simpler.
-The staggering amount of workarounds and complaints about it seem to suggest that something needs to be done.
+The amount of workarounds, macros and complaints about it seem to suggest that something needs to be done.
 Even the compiler itself uses generated newtypes extensively for special `Vec`s that have a newtype index type instead of `usize`.

 # Unresolved questions

+* Conversion from basetype to newtype and vice versa not via `From`?
+    * might cause accidental usage of basetype where newtype was expected (e.g. in heavily generic code)